 A real-world scenario is unlikely to consist of a single monitored node, as shown in the diagram above.
 It usually consists of many applications deployed over many hosts.

-There must be at least one Analytics Agent in the monitored environment, although multiple app server agents collecting only transaction data can share a single Analytics Agent, as shown in the diagram below.
+There must be at least one Analytics Agent in the monitored environment, although multiple app server agents collecting only transaction data can share a single Analytics Agent, as shown in the figure.
 However, each machine where you want to gather log data must have its own Analytics Agent instance.

-To set up AppDynamics Analytics on-premises, you also need to install the server parts of the system, the AppDynamics Controller, and the Events Service.
+To set up AppDynamics Analytics on-premise, you also need to install the server parts of the system, the AppDynamics Controller and the Events Service.